Mini MP3 Player

 Background

 It appears that the mini player was introduced by DFRobot and subsequently cloned by many unnamed manufacturers.
 The original chipset became unavailable and was replaced by the GD3200B, MH2024K-24SS and possibly others.
 There are several versions, but as of 2020/2021 the most common version seems to be the GD3200B with the MH2024-24SS a close second.
 On-line suppliers seem to select between the two randomly.
 They appears to be identical.
 This description is based on a GD3200B, but is extensively tested with a MH2024K-24SS.
-With the change in chip a rewrite of the software was required, and it appears that this may be the source of many issues.
+With the change from the original design a rewrite of the software was required, and it appears that this may be the source of many issues.
 It is worth noting that the original DFRobot documentation does not mention the use of the module as a personal MP3 player - it is directed at commercial and industrial usage such as standard message broadcasting, announcements, prompts etc. Some of the commands that are applicable to usage as a MP3 player appear to be a late addition.
 It is usage as a MP3 player that has been addressed in the attached documentation.

 Construction